 You must now submit your application before investing

 The government wants this aid to have an incentive effect.
 In other words, without this aid businesses would not have pursued the activity in question, or would have done so in a limited fashion.
-This means you are now required to submit your request in writing BEFORE commencing any construction works, purchasing equipment or making investments.
+This means you are now required, in most cases, to submit your request in writing BEFORE commencing any construction works, purchasing equipment or making investments.

-This is a significant change from how the aid scheme used to work – now, applications not submitted in advance will be rejected.
+This is a significant change from how the aid scheme worked before the reform.
+Applications not submitted in advance are rejected!*

 The different forms of aid

-Thanks to this reform, the state is now able to provide financial support in a number of different ways.
-Depending on the aid requested, businesses can receive either a subsidy, a repayable advance payment, interest relief, a guarantee, a loan, an equity contribution or a quasi-equity contribution.
+The state is able to provide financial support in a number of different ways.
+Depending on the aid requested, businesses will receive either a loan, a guarantee, a subsidy, a repayable advance or interest relief.

 What is the new government aid scheme?

 Faced with an ever-changing economic climate, the government is focused on boosting the competitiveness of SMEs and helping them enhance their performance.
 In this respect, the new scheme offers a number of different possibilities.
-Let’s take a quick look at the financial aid SMEs can receive, with everything from the old system that has been adapted and retained:
+Let’s take a quick look at the financial aid SMEs can receive.

 Please contact the House of entrepreneurship if think you might be eligible for aid.